Computer Clocks and Codes

 Mainframe Computers are installed wherever "zero downtime" is essential — in hospitals, government departments, airports, banks and other large companies.
 The majority of these run on IBM mainframes, using z/OS — IBM's flagship operating system.

-Operating Systems — Internet Servers and In House Servers
+Operating Systems — Servers

 Regarding the web, it was built on the HTTP protocol developed by Tim Berners-Lee in 1990 on Steve Jobs's Unix-based NextStep computers in Geneva.
-Its goal was to be able to have a standard for two-way communication with computers anywhere in the world, by using an easy-to-read interface language that he called HTML.
+Its goal was to be able to have a standard for two-way communication with servers anywhere in the world, by using an easy-to-read interface language that he called "HTML".
 Click here for further background on how that unfolded.
 Click here for the Apache Web Server, the world's most popular web software, based on Tim Berners-Lee's work.

 Operating Systems — Desktops (and Laptops)